Lucchetto/AppLanguageControl/README.md

 ## Why this exists

 Android 13 added per-app language preferences to AOSP, letting users choose a different language for individual apps without changing the whole system language.
-Some Android skins, including HyperOS, hide or make this settings page difficult to reach even though the underlying Android capability is still present.
+Manufacturers like Xiaomi, POCO, Redmi and Infinix hide or make this settings page difficult to reach even though the underlying Android capability is still present.

-This app provides a direct, focused entry point to that feature.

 ## Core feature